Inter-Agency Network for Education in Emergencies

-The Inter-agency Network for Education in Emergencies (INEE) is an open global network of members working together to ensure all persons the right to quality and safe education in emergencies and post-crisis recovery.
+The Inter-agency Network for Education in Emergencies (INEE) INEE is an open, global network of more than 22,000 individual members affiliated with more than 4,000 organizations and institutions in 190 countries.
 INEE members are from NGOs, UN agencies, donor agencies, governments, academic institutions, schools, and affected populations.
+INEE exists for and because of its members.

 INEE Minimum Standards

-The INEE Minimum Standards for Education: Preparedness, Response, Recovery are both a handbook and an expression of commitment that children, youth, and adults have a right to education during emergencies and fragile contexts, such as natural disasters and armed conflicts.
-The standards are founded on the Convention on the Rights of the Child, the Dakar 2000 Education for All goals and the Sphere Project’s Humanitarian Charter.
-The current edition of the handbook was published in 2010, following an extensive review and update of the original 2004 edition by thousands of individuals from more than 50 countries.
+The INEE Minimum Standards for Education: Preparedness, Response, Recovery include 19 standards, along with practical key actions and guidance notes.
+The purpose of the INEE Minimum Standards is to improve the quality of educational preparedness, response, and recovery; to increase access to safe and relevant learning opportunities; and to ensure that the actors who provide these services are held accountable.
+The INEE Minimum Standards are designed to be applicable to crisis response in many different situations, including emergencies caused by conflict, by natural hazards such as those induced by climate change, and slow- and rapid-onset crises in both rural and urban environments.
+The INEE MS are founded on the Convention on the Rights of the Child, the Dakar 2000 Education for All goals, and the Sphere Project’s Humanitarian Charter.
+The current edition of the handbook was published in 2024, following an extensive review and update of the 2004 and 2010 editions by thousands of individuals from more than 35 countries.